ComNetsHH/ldacs_simulator/scenarios/results/README.md

 Scale according to the hardware that you have available, and bring a lot of coffee (or let it run over night).

 # tl;dr (too long; didn't read)
-The ten graphs in the paper are associated to ten SLURM files.
+The graphs in the paper are associated to make targets.
-Open each file, copy&paste the `make` commands therein, and execute them to generate all graphs in the paper.
+Run all targets in the `Makefile` and wait for things to finish.
+You'll find the generated PDF graphs in the `_imgs` folder.